nicholaszein/new-community-guidelines/.github/CONTRIBUTING.md

 ### Need Personal Help, Guidance, Assistance, or Support?

-**Note that we are unable to offer any support through this repository.**
+**Note that we are unable to offer any level of support through this repository.**

 Please **DO NOT** open issues or discussions to request for Personal Support.
 <br>For those, use the appropriate channels.